Page 2 - The 17th Percy French Festival: The Quest for Authenticity

 discord and short-tempered ness almost everywhere.

-as distinct from the sensitive, imaginative, poetic and musical language of the
+tinct from the sensitive, imaginative, poetic and musical language of the thoughtful,

-Maybe all we need to restore order amidst chaos is a simple prayer and if we
+Maybe all we need to restore order amidst chaos is a simple prayer and if prayer levels

-all began to pray again the vibrational level across our society would increase
+were to increase then the vibrational level across society would likewise increase expo -

-exponentially and Time would return to and for us all.
+nentially, and Time would return to and for us all’.

 Kevin Finnerty